 One construction company was recently fined by the U.S. Department of Labor’s Occupational Safety and Health Administration for maintaining an extremely dangerous worksite that contained several serious workplace safety violations.
 Unfortunately this company’s safety violations are not unique and many construction workers are injured before OSHA inspectors became involved.

 The violations were found at a construction site for a bridge project and included serious fall hazards.
 OSHA has increased its inspection of similar construction sites throughout the country because of the high-hazard nature of the construction industry.
+An Employment lawyer in Los Angeles understand these type of cases.

 OSHA inspectors at the construction site also found that the bidirectional machines at the site did not have working horns to warn workers.
 High-visibility materials did not mark the top rails of a guardrail system at the site and machines had deficient lockout/tagout systems.
 This means that the machines could have experienced unexpected startups that injured others.